sdarlington/sdarlington.github.io/content/posts/2008-03-04-net-neutrality-privacy-and-hypocrisy.md

 When they can make money selling those records it’s just fine.
 And when this transaction hinders their own users experience by flashing up adverts without their permission, that’s also dandy.
 But when it comes to scanning the traffic for law enforcement purposes then it’s both illegal and impossible?

 Being an Internet Service Provider has gone from being an almost glamorous, high margin business in the mid-nineties to one barely above commodity level today.
 It is, perhaps, no wonder that they are trying every last trick to eke out every last penny, but is selling out their own customers really the best strategy?
+[^1]: My parents ISP chose to throttle all P2P software, which may not be a bad choice *per se*.
+Unfortunately they also included Skype in this category.
+I’m not sure whether this was purely an accident or because they are mainly a phone company who are providing “free” broadband and are trying to push people away from VoIP.
+[^2]: Are people really so gullible as to believe that they can reasonably get unlimited anything?
+ISPs clearly think so as I am only aware of a few that have bandwidth quotas.
+[^3]: They are three of the biggest ISPs in the UK.
+So while this isn’t actually everyone, they cover around two-thirds of British broadband subscribers.
+[^4]: One of the most creepy parts is that if you opt-out then there is still the possibility that [you’re still going to be tracked anyway](http://www.theregister.co.uk/2008/02/29/phorm_documents/).